 The greater the digital time, the greater the number of students reached and/or the smaller class or group size can be.
 However, students’ ages, digital quality, teachers’ student load, administrative feasibility, technology, and facilities may impose various limits in different schools and with different students.

 When great teachers control the use of digital learning, they can ensure that it is well-used to fit the needs of their students, just as they do with other materials and teaching tools.
 When they can earn more and help their teams succeed, they have even more reason to ensure great use of technology.

 See also: How Digital Instruction Enables Higher Pay—This one-page overview shows the savings that blended-learning models can make available for higher teacher pay, more planning, and enhanced collaboration at the elementary and secondary levels.

 Resources for digital instruction:

 Since digital content is rapidly evolving, schools and teachers seeking to use blended learning face the challenge of finding the best resources for their students.
 We’re hopeful that educators will increasingly have access to services that pull digital content together in one place and give them real-time information about what’s working with what kinds of students.
-In the meantime, educators can find some resources that at least provide a view of the landscape, such as NewSchools Venture Fund’s Ed Tech Market Map and EdSurge’s products page, and the Classroom Window site, which allows teachers to rate programs and tools.
+In the meantime, educators can find some resources that at least provide a view of the landscape, such as NewSchools Venture Fund’s Ed Tech Market Map and EdSurge’s products page.

 As content evolves, so does the variety of programs implementing digital instruction.
 Innosight Institute has developed a database of profiles of blended learning programs.
 Users can filter profiles according to a variety of factors, including location, years in operation, focus (general, credit recovery, dropout prevention, or gifted and talented), model type, blended subjects, and specific technology used.